Tag

 “Well.”
 Rhea commented, jostling for relevance, “There’s three dead girls in there.”

 “Know anything about them?”
-Dawson continued, showing Hays a snap of the dead girls.
-Hays looked quickly and shoved it away, like he’d been dirtied.
+Dawson continued, showing Hays a picture of the dead girls.
+Hays looked quickly and shoved it away, feeling dirtied.

-“No. Besides, it’s been closed for a couple weeks now–”
+“No. No – it’s a bar.
+We don’t let kids in there.
+Besides, it’s been closed for a couple weeks now–”

-“The place was strictly an investment.
-It used to be packed.
-Hip types used to come in for a beer and a game of pool after doing their foodie thing on Breed Street.
-But ever since the city shut down all the taco pushers a year or so ago, the foodies stopped coming around.
-Business dried up.
+“Business dried up.
 I opened on weekends for awhile but not recently.
 I was really never there and frankly, I haven’t even driven by in over a week.”
 He waved his hand over the warehouse, “Furniture is my main business.”

 He stepped aside, allowing them a glance into the warehouse.
 It was cursory but something caught Rhea’s eye.